veelourenco/veelourenco.github.io/contact.markdown

 <br />
 ### GET IN TOUCH
 <br />
-For bookings, collaborations, bass lessons or to connect, contact me via email.
+For collaborations or to connect, contact me via email.
 <br />
 <br />
 <vloumusic@gmail.com>